A Reliable Guide to Plan Vacation with Accessible Transit

 • Security screening: You may be required to go “through a security screening process depending on the type of travel you’re using.
 Screening officers may want to see your boarding pass, and may ask to see any prescriptions you need to bring on board.
 In Canadian airports, it is under the Canadian Air Transport Security Authority (CATSA) officers who screen passengers entering the secure zones and boarding areas.
 Wider mobility aids may not fit through screening areas, and some passengers with disabilities need to avoid metal detectors.
 There also may be special procedures for service animals”.

-3. Boarding: “Transportation companies offer travellers with disabilities a specific time for them to board before other passengers.
-This ensures you have time to settle in your seat before other passenger’s board.
+3. Boarding: “Transportation companies offer travelers with disabilities a specific time for them to board before other passengers.
+This ensures you have time to settle in your seat before other passengers board.
 If you wish to pre-board and have an invisible disability, identify yourself to an employee since they might be unaware of your needs”.
 Here are examples of protocols for boarding different modes of transportation.
 Check into the boarding protocols in advance so you know what to expect during your vacation adventure:

 • Air: Airports have covered bridges between the terminal and plane.
 Some airports require passengers to go “outside and use a staircase to board the aircraft.
 If you cannot use stairs or need help, let your transportation company know when you’re making your reservation”.

 • Rail: “If you need assistance, at least 48 hours before your travel is needed, the railway company will help you at the ticket counter and to board the train.
-Larger stations usually have a crewmember available to help you if you made a request ahead of time.
+Larger stations usually have a crewmember available to help you if you make a request ahead of time.
 In the passenger car, some aisle seats may have movable armrests to make it easier to get into and out of seats”.

 • Ferries: “Ferries often have two or more decks that are connected by stairs.
 Some have wheelchair-accessible elevators.
 If you need assistance, ask the crew for help”.